 The 'Come & See' program allows the children to explore the life and teachings of Jesus through Bible stories, discussion, prayer and personal reflection and meditation.
 As with the rest of our curriculum, we ensure that the delivery of R.E. is through hands-on, play based learning and is presented in a style and manner that is meaningful to the children.

-This term we are launching our 'Must-Do Missions.'
-This will form part of Reception's homework alongside reading at home and practicing those tricky words at home.
-Your child has a 'Must-Do Missions' book which they will bring home every Friday.
-On the inside cover of the book is a grid of activities for this half term.
-Your child needs to complete at least one of these activities each week.
+We were really impressed by your response to our 'Must Do Missions' homework that we launched last term.
+It was really lovely seeing all of the hard work and dedication that you and your child put into the tasks.
+You now have a new 'Must Do Missions' sheet in your child's homework book.
+Remember your child needs to complete at least one of these activities each week.
 When they have completed an activity sign the corresponding square on the grid and return the homework to us on Tuesday for marking.
 If your child has sent their homework digitally please write this in their homework book so that Mr. Wright and Mrs. Carter know that it will be in their emails.

 We will then have an homework award in class at the end of each term, and any homework completed has the chance to be nominated for the whole school Homework Award that is given out in Achievement Assembly on the first Friday of every month.